javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

     // actually, the code should be a little bit more complex than that
     // (the full algorithm is in the specification)
-    // but even an imperfect polyfill is often considered good enough return new Array(n + 1).join(this);
+    // but even an imperfect polyfill is often considered good enough for use return new Array(n + 1).join(this);
   };
 }